 Overview

-Considerable work has gone into setting up Consumer Data Right.
+Considerable work has gone into setting up the CDR.
 The Government has created and implemented the policy settings and regulatory framework, as well as the data standards.

-Providers have been setting up their systems to meet the high standards demanded by Consumer Data Right.
+Providers have been setting up their systems to meet the high standards demanded by the CDR.
 They’ve also been focusing on the technical needs, making sure their websites and apps are ready to go.
-If you’re a provider interested in offering services under Consumer Data Right or you need to register as a data holder, visit our For providers section.
+If you’re a business interested in offering services under the CDR or you need to register as a data holder, visit our For providers section.

 Timeline